 Plans for Puppet Homecoming 2014 are moving right along!
 We’re working on a great lineup of performances and workshops.
 We are also pleased to announce a new extension of the festival, especially for educators.

 The Professional Day for the Teaching Artist and Therapist will be held Friday, Sept 5 from 9:00-3:00.
-Participants may register for Thursday night plus breakfast and lunch on Friday.
-There will be early registration for Professional Day registrants, Thursday evening and Friday morning.
+People may register for the Thursday (Sept 4, 2014) night plus breakfast and lunch on Friday.
+There will be early registration for Professional Day registrants, Thursday evening and Friday am.

 • Topics that meet specific areas of the National Common Core